Zemi figures from Vere, Jamaica: Original purpose

-As the Taíno's written record is in the form of petroglyphs (a type of Proto-writing) on which very little research has been done, the purpose and role of these figures is based on records kept by the Spanish during the early colonial period.
+As the Taíno's written record is in the form of petroglyphs (a type of Proto-writing) on which very little research has been done, the purpose and role of these figures are based on records kept by the Spanish during the early colonial period.
 It appears that the Taíno actively sought contact with spiritual beings who were capable of performing many deeds on their behalf.
 The taking of hallucinogenic drugs seems to have been an important part of communicating with these deities.
-The ingredients of the substance called cahoba is thought to have been based on powdered tobacco but other additions including brine and lime have been proposed and hallucogins prepared from Anadenanthera peregrina.
+The ingredients of the substance called cahoba are thought to have been based on powdered tobacco but other additions including brine and lime have been proposed and hallucogins prepared from Anadenanthera peregrina.